Creative Dundee

 Deadline for applications: Monday 5 August 2024, 12 noon.
 Funded activity will begin from Mon 16 September 2024 and be complete by Sun 31 August 2025.
 Representative(s) of the successful networks will be expected to attend two development sessions online in October 2024 (dates TBC), and a final sharing session in summer 2025 (date TBC).

 Alongside the funding guidance, we are regularly updating an FAQ with questions about the fund.
-We encourage you to read this before sending enquiries.
+Please take time to read this before sending a question – you’re most welcome to get in touch if your query hasn’t already been answered.

 The fund must be used to support activity for a local creative network which includes: